artemkalinovsky/Kite/README.md

 ```
 ## Usage 🧑‍💻

-Let's suppose we want to fetch list of users from JSON and response is look like this:
+Let's suppose we want to fetch a list of users from JSON and the response looks like this:

 ``` json
 {